-- a.
+a.
 An institution undergoing renewal of accreditation submits a High School Program Application Part 1 listing all high school programs offered at the institution.
 DEAC reviews the application and selects the courses required for review.
-DEAC sends the institution a letter indicating the courses required for submission and the fee. - b.
-For each high school program offered, 25 percent of the courses are selected for review.
-The representative courses are selected based on the following criteria:
+DEAC sends the institution a letter indicating the courses required for submission and the fee.

-- Broadly and fairly representative of the following subject areas: mathematics, English, science, social studies, and electives. - c.
-The institution submits the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.
+- b.
+For each high school program offered, DEAC will select approximately 25 percent of the courses are selected for review.
+The representative courses are selected based on the following criteria: - Broadly and fairly representative of the following subject areas: mathematics, English, science, social studies, and electives. - c.
+The institution submits an Educational Offerings Report and the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.

-4. RESPONSE TO THE SUBJECT SPECIALIST REVIEW
+5. RESPONSE TO THE SUBJECT SPECIALIST REVIEW